 If a school begins the curriculum and questions arise, how do they get help?

 Any school using the curriculum will be able to call or email Values Through History for prompt answers to questions.
-Also, a number of teachers, principals, and volunteers who have used the curriculum have said that they will be pleased to talk to other teachers, principals, school system administrators or volunteers if needed.
+Also, a number of teachers, principals, and volunteers who have used the enrichment program have said that they will be pleased to talk to other teachers, principals, school system administrators or volunteers if needed.
 Additionally, as soon as the streaming, on-demand training series is completed, it will be indexed so that finding many answers within it will be efficient.

 How does the Curriculum deal with the issues of enslavement, treatment of Native Americans, women, Loyalists, and children?

-The study covered by the Why America Is Free Curriculum is the American Revolution and Founding Period.
-In the logical topical and historic sequence that almost every school follows in Social Studies, before the WAIF curriculum begins, students cover units that progress from Native Americans of North America, through Early Explorers, Colonization, Early Colonies (includes Conflicts with Native Americans), and then an extensive unit on Slavery in the American Colonies.
-Because the students already have that knowledge base when the Why America Is Free Curriculum begins, slavery and Native Americans during the American Revolution are not isolated in the study.
+The study covered by Why America Is Free is the American Revolution and Founding Period.
+In the logical topical and historic sequence that almost every school follows in Social Studies, before the study begins, students cover units that progress from Native Americans of North America, through Early Explorers, Colonization, Early Colonies (includes Conflicts with Native Americans), and then an extensive unit on Slavery in the American Colonies.
+Because the students already have that knowledge base when Why America Is Free begins, slavery and Native Americans during the American Revolution are not isolated in the study.
 The impact of the war, founding documents, and early laws on Native Americans, the enslaved, freedmen, as well as the impact that these minority groups had on the war, on society, and on the founding documents are included as integral parts of the complex story.
 In addition, the perspectives and contributions of Loyalists, British, French, Spanish, women, and children are all woven in.
 This multi-perspective approach is accomplished through lessons and activities not only in Social Studies but also in other subjects.